Theresa's Story: Her Search for the Perfect Smile Ends

 Even more exceptional was that although in her senior years her singularly determined endeavour was not diminished by the passing of time or the catalogue of dental failures that charted her life.

-“I was determined to find an answer, and I found Mr Steven Burchell at the Denture Clinic,” she declares.
+“I was determined to find an answer, and I found Steven Burchell at the Denture Clinic,” she declares.

 Breakthrough